xinyue-carol/Bitcoin-Price-Trend-Prediction_GC/README.md

 ```

 # Voting system
-So now, we have 3 model to perform the prediction the classsification, we combine those 3 results together to vote for the final results, and make the final decision:
+So now, we have 3 model to perform the prediction the classification, we combine those 3 results together to vote for the final results, and make the final decision:
 ```
 tmp = pd.DataFrame(y_test)
 tmp['y_dt'] = y_p1